numfocus/gsoc/2016/proposals/result-aggregation-server-garg-prerit.md

 ```
 * This API will follow the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) standard, and all the data shall be sent in [JSON](http://www.json.org/) to the API.

 * Setting up the **Database**.
 As mentioned in the description of the idea, [SQLite](https://www.sqlite.org/) is preferred, but it suffers some problems in case 40-50 people send the data simultaneously.
 After going through the comparison given [here](https://www.digitalocean.com/community/tutorials/sqlite-vs-mysql-vs-postgresql-a-comparison-of-relational-database-management-systems), I would personally prefer [MySQL](https://www.mysql.com/) or [PostgreSQL](http://www.postgresql.org/) in this project.
 But that can be decided later as per the discussion with mentors.
+All interactions with the database shall be done using **SQLAlchemy** and **Alembic**.

 * Modelling the information collected at the client end.
 There shall be Tables in the database for user_system_info, successful installs and failed installs.
 All shall be referenced with a **unique id**, which will be used as a **foreign key** in all the tables, to identify a particular user associated with that entry in DB.
 Models shall be defined as follows:
 ```